 An example of impugn is when you call someone out on what you believe to be a lie.

-Origin: Middle English impugnen from Old French impugner from Classical Latin impugnare from in-, on, against + pugnare, to fight: see pugnacious
+Origin: Middle English impugnen from Old French impugner from Classical Latin impugnare from in-, on, against plush pugnare, to fight: see pugnacious

 transitive verb im·pugned, im·pugn·ing, im·pugns

 Origin: Middle English impugnen, from Old French impugner, from Latin impugnāre : in-, against; see in-2 + pugnāre, to fight; see peuk- in Indo-European roots.

 - im·pugnˈa·ble adjective